Henkkagg/SOTF-Trainer/README.md

 U - Gives full rest

 T - When you hold a throwable item, one more is added to the stack.
 Can be used multiple times

+Z - Unhooks the input, basically deactivating the cheat (dll will still stay loaded)